OHDSI/ParallelLogger/cran-comments.md

-This update includes 5 changes (see NEWS.md)
+This update includes 1 bugfix (see NEWS.md)

-This fixes the earlier erro on CRAN's Debian environment.
+This fixes the issue noted by Prof. Ripley on the M1mac environment.

 ---